 - Avoid challenging or closed-ended questions.
 Instead of saying “Don’t you know where you are?” ask, “Can I help you with something?”

 - Avoid asking or telling them to remember something.
-That may trigger an aggressive response.

 - If you need to walk away from a stressful situation with your loved one, do so.
 Separation will calm you down, which, in turn, will to the same for them.

-Someone with dementia sees the world differently.
+Again, someone with dementia sees the world differently.
 As a caregiver, you can help create an environment that is both comfortable and comforting, and protects your loved one from common hazards.
 Since dementia can affect vision, adding contrast to the environment will help your loved one get around and identify things around the house.
 For example, use a brightly colored seat on a white toilet, or use different color dishes and silverware.
 However, keep in mind that rugs and patterns in carpets or tile that are in contrasting colors may cause your loved one to misidentify them as holes or steps.